JacksonBurns/fastprop/paper/paper.md

 The combination of bulk molecular-level descriptors with DL has remained largely unexplored, in significant part due to the orthogonal domain expertise required to combine the two.
 Generalizable QSPR has turned to learned representations primarily via message passing graph neural networks.
 This approach has proved remarkably effective but is not without drawbacks.
-Learning a representation requires large datasets to avoid overfitting or even learn at all, loses interpretability since an embedding's meaning can only be induced retroactively, and needs significant execution time given the complexity of the underlying message passing algorithm.
+Learning a representation requires large datasets to avoid over-fitting or even learn at all, loses interpretability since an embedding's meaning can only be induced retroactively, and needs significant execution time given the complexity of the underlying message passing algorithm.
-This paper introduces `fasprop`, a software package and general Deep-QSPR framework that combines a cogent set of molecular descriptors with DL to achieve state-of-the-art performance on datasets ranging from tens to tens of thousands of molecules.
+This paper introduces `fastprop`, a software package and general Deep-QSPR framework that combines a cogent set of molecular descriptors with DL to achieve state-of-the-art performance on datasets ranging from tens to tens of thousands of molecules.
 `fastprop` is designed with Research Software Engineering best practices and is free and open source, hosted at github.com/jacksonburns/fastprop.

 ## Scientific Contribution
 <!-- use a maximum of 3 sentences to specifically highlight the scientific contributions that advance the field and what differentiates your contribution from prior work on this topic. -->
 `fastprop` is a QSPR framework that achieves state-of-the-art accuracy on datasets of all sizes without sacrificing speed or interpretability.
-As a software package `fastprop` emphasizes Research Software Engineering best practices, reproduciblity, and ease of use for experts across domains.
+As a software package `fastprop` emphasizes Research Software Engineering best practices, reproducibility, and ease of use for experts across domains.

 # Keywords
  - QSPR